halstonblim/ai-job-search/README.md

 ### mcp-searxng (Web Search)

-We use SearXNG as a lean search tool alternative which avoids limits typical of other search engines, e.g.
+We use SearXNG as a lean web search tool for the **JobSearcher** agent to avoid limits typical of other search engines, e.g.
 - Google Custom Search Engine limits number of results to 100 per query
 - Tavily limits the result to 20 per query